bonjorin/bonjorin/README.md

 - 👋 Hi, I’m @bonjorin
 - 🌱 I’m currently learning ...
-JavaScript, Python, HTML
+JavaScript, Python, C#
-- 📫 How to reach me ...
-Polar#0367
+- 📫 How to reach me ... shoebills

 <!---
 bonjorin/bonjorin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.